mharrys/spam-filter/README.md

 [SpamAssassin](http://www.csmining.org/index.php/spam-assassin-datasets.html)
 and [Enron-Spam](http://www.aueb.gr/users/ion/data/enron-spam/) was used when developing this spam filter.
 Expecting directory structure with files of e-mails in plain text.
-Every e-mail has any existing HTML-tags and URLs removed and also its headers (except for the subject) before used.
+Every e-mail will have its headers (except for the subject) removed and any existing HTML-tags or URLs in the body will also be removed.

 ## Results